 But you may be able to focus on your ability to modulate your tolerance to stress by using meditation, taking supplements, etc.

-So what other factors and mechanisms may increase your risk for developing autoimmune disease like Hashimoto's?
+So what other factors and mechanisms may increase your risk of developing an autoimmune disease like Hashimoto’s?

 I’ve included a list below:

-- Increased intestinal permeability - Increased intestinal permeability is a condition which results when there is damage to the intestinal lining of the GI tract.
-Damage to the lining results in the absorption of unnatural microbes which may "flare" up the immune system and cause confusion between self and non-self.
-Intestinal permeability is often referred to as "leaky gut" and may be the driving force behind many disease states.
-Conditions such as IBS, IBD and SIBO may increase your risk for developing increased intestinal permeability.
+- Increased intestinal permeability (14) – Increased intestinal permeability is a condition that results when there is damage to the intestinal lining of the GI tract.
+Damage to the lining results in the absorption of unnatural microbes which may “flare” up the immune system and cause confusion between self and non-self.
+Intestinal permeability is often referred to as “leaky gut” and may be the driving force behind many disease states.
+Conditions such as IBS, IBD, and SIBO may increase your risk of developing increased intestinal permeability.

-- Molecular Mimicry - Molecular mimicry is a condition in which your body creates antibodies to normal foreign invaders but in which the antibodies created look similar to existing tissue.
-In this way a normal immune response may lead to damage to existing tissues in the body.
-Certain bacteria and viruses may look similar to existing structures which may be why EBV tends to lead to Hashimoto's more than other viruses.
+- Molecular Mimicry (16) – Molecular mimicry is a condition in which the antibodies created to foreign invaders crossreact with your own tissues due to how similar they appear.
+In this way, a normal immune response may lead to damage to existing tissues in the body.
+Certain bacteria and viruses may look similar to existing structures which may be why EBV tends to lead to Hashimoto’s more than other viruses.

-- Environmental triggers - Environmental exposure to endocrine disruptions may also increase your risk of developing Hashimoto's thyroiditis.
-These EDC's are found in foods, plastic wrappings, receipts and so on.
-By themselves they probably don't result in a dramatic risk but when coupled with other factors listed here they may cause issues.
+- Environmental triggers – Environmental exposure to endocrine disruptions may also increase your risk of developing Hashimoto’s thyroiditis (17).
+These EDCs are found in foods, plastic wrappings, receipts, and so on.
+By themselves, they probably don’t result in a dramatic risk but when coupled with other factors listed here they may cause issues.